linode/docs/docs/uptime/monitoring/monitor-remote-hosts-with-icinga.md

  - '[Official Icinga Documentation](https://www.icinga.com/docs/icinga2/latest/doc/01-about/)'
 ---

-## What is Icinga2?
+## What is Icinga 2?

-This guide is a continuation of our guide on [Icinga2](/docs/uptime/monitoring/install-icinga2-monitoring-on-debian-9).
+This guide is a continuation of our guide on [Icinga 2](/docs/uptime/monitoring/install-icinga2-monitoring-on-debian-9).
 Icinga, is an open source network monitoring application that can be used to monitor critical services and systems on your Linode.
-Icinga2 can monitor hosts on a network or it can verify network external protocols, such as the state of an HTTP server, mail server, file-sharing service, or others.
+Icinga 2 can monitor hosts on a network or it can verify network external protocols, such as the state of an HTTP server, mail server, file-sharing service, or others.

 ## Before You Begin